dar88rm/generator-zumean/README.md

 # generator-zumean

-> An awesome [Yeoman](http://yeoman.io) generator for MEAN stack applications.
+> A clever [Yeoman](http://yeoman.io) generator for MEAN stack applications.
 Start coding in a very short time!

 ### Frameworks Used: